rechavez/DDS_401_TeamNI_Case_Study1/Natural_Intelligence_Tea_m_-_MSDS_6306_-_Case_Study_01.md

 ![](Natural_Intelligence_Tea_m_-_MSDS_6306_-_Case_Study_01_files/figure-html/median ABV and IBU by State-2.png)<!-- -->

-A snapshot of the current beer with the highest ABV and IBU will allow you to ensure that your "Jupiter IPA" beer can still be marketed as the "highest alcohol IPA with the a punch of Hops to the face".
+A snapshot of the current beer with the highest ABV and IBU will allow you to ensure that your "Jupiter IPA" beer can still be marketed as the "highest alcohol by volume IPA with a punch of hops to the face".

 ####Beer with Highest ABV